 Mr. Grylls’ antics in the wilderness, remind me of Johnny Weissmuller’s Tarzan back in the day.
-Of course Tesco makes it unnecessary to eat scorpions, but that only adds to the frisson we feel when Bear tucks into bushtucker.
+Of course Tesco makes it unnecessary to eat scorpions, but doesn’t that only add to the frisson of watching Bear tuck into ‘bush-tucker’?

 Once upon a time we were thrilled by a rubber crocodile being wrestled into submission, now we gawp at a guy eating insects and performing derring-do stunts.
 But unlike audiences of 80 years ago, today’s are treated to ‘infotainment’ and a commentary.

-Part of the appeal here is in personifying and exemplifying masculine traits: a devil-may-care approach to risk and danger, physicality, violence, command, gangs, territory, whacking things with sticks, indomitability, stiff upper lip, scratching the doodleydads etc. If these strike a chord, then why not enjoy them?
+Part of the appeal here is maybe around personifying and exemplifying masculine traits: a devil-may-care approach to risk and danger, physicality, violence, command, gangs, territory, whacking things with sticks, indomitability, stiff upper lip, scratching the doodleydads etc. If these strike a chord, then why not enjoy them?
 It’s surely possible to do so and lift the toilet seat…

 I think anyone, Bear included, would struggle to express themselves constructively on a housing estate in Skelmersdale (where Grayson met with some lads), without landing in trouble.

 So whilst modern life challenges everyone’s roles and identity, I wonder if some of the old ways may still have a purpose.
 Bare knuckle fights at the fair and Mixed Martial Arts cage fighting, both vent and celebrate testosterone’s wonderful awfulness.
 Moreover, is the doggedness that brought down a wounded quarry to feed the family, so dissimilar to that needed to find a job”.
 After all, who’d want civilisation to emasculate or turn us into drone consumers?

-I’ve never known how to acknowledge and speak about the differences between the sexes without sounding sexist, maybe being sexist isn’t always a bad thing.
-But perhaps it’s more interesting to grapple with how it could be OK for everyone to express themselves without stigma or prejudice whether that’s fighting a rubber croc’ (and getting paid considerably more than Jane), throwing a pot, or cross-dressing.
+I’ve never known how to acknowledge and speak about the differences between the sexes without sounding sexist, maybe being sexist isn’t necessarily negative.
+But perhaps it’s more interesting to grapple with how it could be OK for everyone to live and again, constructively express themselves without stigma or prejudice whether that’s fighting a rubber croc’ (and getting paid considerably more than Jane), throwing a pot, or cross-dressing.